4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `gettablestatus \[tid pid\]`

-* tid: The id of the table
+* tid: the id of the table
-* pid: The shard id of the table
+* pid: the shard id of the table

 ```
 > gettablestatus